ericlavigne/CarND-Path-Planning/README.md

 ### Beyond the Requirements

+I developed this project for Udacity’s Self-Driving Car nanodegree and substantially exceeded the project requirements in the following ways:

 * A* algorithm for path planning rather than heuristics
 * Clear separation of concerns: A* algorithm, trajectory planner, controller, prediction
 * Automated tests for the trajectory planner